Cylindrical Projections of Occupied Diffusions: Occupied Diffusions

 The simulation of trajectories from the projected SDE \eqref{eq:CSDE} is straightforward and summarized in \cref{alg:simOSDE}.
 The Euler-Maruyama scheme is used in Step III. to update the process.
 Alternatively, exact or higher order schemes could be used depending on $\lambda,b,\sigma$; see \cite[Chapter 10]{KloedenPlaten}.

 In Step III 1. of \cref{alg:simOSDE}, the occupation vector $Z^K_{\text{ tmp}}$ is a temporary variable reused at each iteration.
 Indeed, as the joint process $(Z^K,X^K)$ is Markov, updating $X$ only requires the current occupation times rather than the entire history.
 This provides a significant computational and storage advantage over general path-dependent SDEs, where the state-space dimension typically grows with each time step.
+See Section~\ref{sec:comparison} for a performance comparison with alternative schemes.